kljensen/yelukerest/README.md

 To run the tests, do `npm test` from the root of this project.
 The containers will need to be running.
 This will run [pgTAP](http://pgtap.org/) tests and tests of the REST API using [supertest](https://github.com/visionmedia/supertest).
 See the `test` directory.
+Use a command like the following to run only certain tests or test suites: `npm run test_rest -- --grep 'users API'`.

 ## Random notes